SC2Mapster/blizzard-tutorials/docs/New_Tutorials/04_Data_Editor/data-spaces.md

 ## Step 3.
 Making editor see data space

-We'll need to make a new xml file called `GameData` in the `Base.SC2Data` folder (create it same way we created our previous xml file in step 2).
+We'll need to make a new xml file called `GameData.xml` in the `Base.SC2Data` folder (create it same way we created our previous xml file in step 2).
 Copypaste following, except in catalog path specify the name of our dataspace file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>